 Younger generations need to know that life is packed with disappointment sickness, insults and frustrations.
 Yes, overcoming them is oftentimes exhausting.
 Our source of true self-worth and happiness—is found at the foot of the cross, a lesson parents must teach.

 It’s time to grow up in America and honor prior generations by preserving American liberties for all.
 The question is will future generations stand in solidarity for Christ and for America?
-Can the Conservative Christian survive?
-It’s up to the younger generations to.
+It’s up to the younger generations to make the next move.

 Corine Gatti-Santillo has spent two decades as an editor, investigative reporter and web content strategist; her work has appeared in The Christian Post, LifeZette and CBN, among other outlets.
 She is host of the program “Mom on the Right” on The Liberty Beacon TV.
 She and her husband live in Virginia with their infant daughter, yellow lab Maggie and horse, Alea Grace.